zkreations/hamlet-builder/README.md

 ```

 > [!NOTE]
-> The `nodeResolve`, `commonjs` and `babel` plugins are used by default even if a configuration file is not specified.
+> The `babel` plugins are used by default if a configuration file is not specified.

 ### PostCSS